dibrale/Regions/README.md

 ```

 Optional runtime services:
-- An embedding server for DynamicRAGSystem (defaults to http://localhost:8080).
+- An embedding server for DynamicRAGSystem.
 You can change host/model in your code or in example params.
 - An LLM HTTP endpoint for LLMLink (configurable via parameters).

 ## Quickstart
-There is a ready‑to‑run example under examples\demo.py.
+There is a basic example under examples\demo.py.
 It initializes two RAG stores, two RAG regions, and one synthesizing Region, then routes messages to produce a final answer.

 Before running examples or tests, add the project’s modules directory to PYTHONPATH so imports like `from regions.region import Region` and `from llmlink import LLMLink` work: